Bikes Move Hearts: Solidarity, Safety, and the Future of Pierce County

 We need voices, we need riders, and we need leaders.
 Here is how you can plug in:

-1. Ride with Us
+2. Ride With Us

 March 1st: Race (or ride) the Shitty Gritty AlleyCat to see the infrastructure gap firsthand.

-2. Join the Conversation
+3. Join the Conversation

 We are launching a new Google Group to streamline communication and action alerts.
 This is where the work happens.
+If you would like to join please Email Leon@2ndcycle.org

-3. Show Up (Virtually)
+4. Show Up (Virtually)

 We have adopted a monthly meeting cadence to build momentum.
 Our next meeting is: